-As part of the Group's Operations feed ingredient and compound feed product efficacy trials are run on commercial farms and/or in strict scientifically controlled conditions, often within Universities and Research Establishments, which are governed by their rigorous welfare and ethics codes and approval committees.
-These trials comply with all applicable animal health and welfare regulations and, where applicable, are covered by UK Government Home Office licencing.
+As part of the Group's Operations, feed ingredient and compound feed product trials are run on commercial farms.
+In addition, similar trials may be carried out in strict scientifically controlled conditions, often within universities and research establishments, which are governed by their own welfare and ethics codes and approval committees.
+Trials undertaken on our behalf must comply with all applicable animal health and welfare regulations and, where applicable, be covered by UK Government Home Office licencing.
 These trials replicate standard commercial conditions on farms and are designed to ensure our products support healthy and efficient animal production.